ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 conceptual messages appropriately between roles.

 For example, an entity that both connects to a wide-area network and to a system bus is taking on both the Attester and Verifier roles.
-As a system bus entity, a Verifier consumes Evidence from other devices connected to the system bus that implement Attester roles.
+As a system bus-connected entity, a Verifier consumes Evidence from other devices connected to the system bus that implement Attester roles.
 As a wide-area network connected entity, it may implement an Attester role.
 The entity, as a system bus Verifier, may choose to fully isolate its role as a wide-area